 The treble has a good extension.
 They are not overly done and have enough air to make them sound open and less congested.
 The presentation of the cymbals is clean and crisp yet still feels natural overall.

 While they can be pretty aggressive sometimes, they still never get shouty or even piercing.
 So they are great for my long listening sessions.

 Soundstage & Imaging

 The size of the soundstage is slightly above the average, and I feel that they have more height than width.
-The sense of depth also done nicely and precisely too, which makes them very good in layering and generating 3D like imaging.
+The sense of depth is also done nicely and precisely too, which makes them very good at layering and generating 3D-like imaging.

 Resolutions & Separations

 Their resolution and detail retrieval are undoubtedly beyond their class.
 This is because they can render all of the details and clarity so effortlessly almost to the level of the TOTLs.

 The instruments are also separated incredibly well in Blessing 2, as you’ll never find yourself hearing the instruments getting mixed together here in any classical or orchestral tracks.